-In addition to the above steps above, Dialight plans to bring in the following measures to make our anti-slavery program even more robust:
+OTHER ACTIONS: In addition to the above steps above, Dialight has been applying the following measures to make our anti-slavery program even more robust:

-- 1. New mandatory business ethics training.
-Modern slavery and human trafficking related training to be rolled out for all employees via an external compliance service provider; - 2.
-New Induction Training for new joiners.
-All new Dialight employees to be trained in respect to the Dialight business ethics policies described above, which include the new Anti-Slavery policy; and - 3.
-All new suppliers to be provided with anti-slavery questionnaires.
-Forms will make enquiries as to supplier's anti-slavery procedures and due diligence requirements for their supply chain this will need to be completed to Dialight's satisfaction before a company can be classed as an "approved supplier".
+1. Mandatory business ethics training.
+Modern slavery and human trafficking related training rolled out for all employees via an external compliance service provider;

+2. Induction training for new joiners.
+All new Dialight employees to be trained in respect to the Dialight business ethics policies described above, which include the new Anti-Slavery policy; and

+3. All new suppliers to be provided with anti-slavery questionnaires.
+Forms will make enquiries as to supplier's anti-slavery procedures and due diligence requirements for their supply chain - this will need to be completed to Dialight's satisfaction before a company can be classed as an "approved supplier".
+Existing suppliers are also subject to due diligence on modern slavery in addition to general treatment of staff in the supply chain and material sources.